ComputationalGenomics/SimBA/README.md

 Please cite the following article if you use SimBA in your research:

-A.P.
-Carrieri, F. Utro, L. Parida.
-Sampling ARG of multiple populations under complex configurations of subdivision and admixture.
-Bioinformatics, 2015.
+E. Siragusa, N. Haiminen, F. Utro, L. Parida.
+Linear time algorithms to construct populations fitting multiple constraint distributions at genomic scales.

 #Executable